achristen/Meteobike/QGIS-Analysis/readme.md

 ## Installing QGIS

 Download [QGIS](https://qgis.org/en/site/forusers/download.html) and follow installation instructions.
 You can choose between the current version and the long-term release (most stable).
-This manual is tested with QGIS version 3.34.5 (Prizren).
+This manual is tested with QGIS version 3.44.11 (Solothun) (LTR).

 ## Importing and map Meteobike data in QGIS